NX00XN/VirusTotal-OTX-hashes-search/README.md

 # Online search hashes-based on VirusTotal-OTX
-The Python Scripts to use for downloading static, dynamic analysis and comments from VirusTotal and Otx Alienvault
+The Python Scripts to use for downloading static, dynamic analysis and comments from VirusTotal and OTX Alienvault

 ## Usage
   ### Download VirusTotal - Static Analysis